evgeni-nikolaev/BDA-exercises/README.md

 # My solutions to Exercises from avehtari Baesyan Data Analysis (BDA) course

-If you want to discuss exercises feel free to (contact me)[https://www.linkedin.com/in/ian-fukushima/]
+If you want to discuss exercises feel free to [contact me](https://www.linkedin.com/in/ian-fukushima/]).